William Dudley Pelley: Early career

-Spiritualism
+Occultism

-In May 1928, Pelley gained notoriety when he claimed he had an out-of-body experience in which he traveled to other planes of existence devoid of corporeal souls.
-He described his experience in an article titled "My Seven Minutes in Eternity", published in book form in 1933 as Seven Minutes in Eternity: With the Aftermath, originally probably appearing in The American Magazine in the late 1920s.
+In May 1928, Pelley gained notoriety when he claimed he had three out-of-body experiences in which he traveled to other planes of existence devoid of corporeal souls.
+The first took place while alone in a cabin in Altadena, California.
+He described this experience in the article "My Seven Minutes in Eternity" (Mind, Inc., May 1929), published in book form in 1933 as Seven Minutes in Eternity: With the Aftermath.
 In later writings, he described the experience as "hypo-dimensional".

-He wrote that during this event, he met with God and Jesus, who instructed him to undertake the spiritual transformation of America.
-He later claimed that the experience gave him the ability to levitate, see through walls, and have out-of-body experiences at will.
+The second took place while he was at home in California reading a Ralph Waldo Emerson essay.
+The third took place in New Mexico, while he was alone in a train car—again reading Emerson.
+He wrote that during the last event, he met with God and Jesus, who instructed him to undertake the spiritual transformation of America.

+He later claimed that the experiences gave him the ability to levitate, see through walls, and have out-of-body experiences at will.
+He also said that they removed his desire for alcohol, tobacco, and caffeine, as well as curing physical ailments such as indigestion.

 His metaphysical writings greatly boosted his public visibility.
 Some of the early members of the original Ascended Master Teachings religion, the "I AM" Activity, were recruited from the ranks of Pelley's organization, the Silver Legion of America.
 Pelley's religious system was a mixture of theosophy, spiritualism, Rosicrucianism, and pyramidism.
 He considered it to be a perfected form of Christianity, in which "Dark Souls" (Jews, Communists and Papists) represented the forces of evil.